DreamOfTheRedChamber/system-design-interviews/README.md

 		+ Then reconfigure it to become a master.
 		+ Finally reconfigure all remaining slaves to replicate from the new master.

-### Sharding <a id="sharding"></a>
+### Data partition - Sharding <a id="sharding"></a>
 #### Benefits <a id="sharding-benefits"></a>
+* Scale horizontally to any size.
+Without sharding, sooner or later, your data set size will be too large for a single server to manage or you will get too many concurrent connections for a single server to handle.
+You are also likely to reach your I/O throughput capacity as you keep reading and writing more data.
+By using application-level sharing, none of the servers need to have all of the data.
+This allows you to have multiple MySQL servers, each with a reasonable amount of RAM, hard drives, and CPUs and each of them being responsible for a small subset of the overall data, queries, and read/write throughput.
-* Servers are independent from each other because they shared nothing.
+* Since sharding splits data into disjoint subsets, you end up with a share-nothing architecture.
+There is no overhead of communication between servers, and there is no cluster-wide synchronization or blocking.
+Servers are independent from each other because they shared nothing.
 Each server can make authoritative decisions about data modifications
-* There is no overhead of communication between servers and no need for cluster-wide synchronization or blocking.
-* Can implement in the application layer and then apply it to any data store, regardless of whether it supports sharding out of the box or not.
+* You can implement in the application layer and then apply it to any data store, regardless of whether it supports sharding out of the box or not.
+You can apply sharding to object caches, message queues, nonstructured data stores, or even file systems.

 #### Types <a id="sharding-types"></a>
 - Vertical sharding